Am I Good Enough?

 I hear you.
 You need proof that God loves you just the way you are.
 Okay, here ya go.
 Psalm 139:14 is where King David (the one who killed Goliath) looks at himself and shouts, "I am fearfully and wonderfully made!"
 He's feeling his awesomeness, and God approves so much of this attitude that He put that poem in the Bible.
 Another?
 Jeremiah 29:11 is where God says he knows the plans He has for Jeremiah, a prophet who is actually about to go through some stuff.
 Yet, in advance, God promises that these trials are "to prosper you and not to harm you."
 Sure, his idea of what is prosperity might not quite match our own, but trust me, he really wants us blessed.

 Okay, okay, you're saying, "Sure, God loves David and Jeremiah.
 They're in the Bible!"
 But he also says in Romans 2:11 (among other places in the Bible) that God is no respecter of persons.
 That means he has no favorites.
 He loves certain things about us all.
 Now, if your greatest joy is to think that God looks at you as an afterthought, as a useless piece of leftover parts, then have at it with all your heart.
-But you're not worshiping the real God.
+But you're not worshiping the real God, but you are welcome to continue as a fool in your folly.
 Are you mad, bro?
 Well, you're wrong.

 The real God of the Bible has a real reason to get annoyed at us.
 He could have given up on us all the way at the Garden of Eden where the first man sinned.
 He didn't even get past the first generation without mankind sinning.
 He could have forgotten about the ark and left Noah and his family to die.
 But he allowed mankind to live.
 And he says that he delays his coming because he wants more people to have that same chance at salvation.
 He's not disgusted by us.
 He's disgusted by our choices sometimes, yes.
 But he adores us.

 I had a different vantage point when I looked at the guy.
 I saw the stuff that this man had chosen to put on the outside.
 His choice of attitude.
 His choice of clothes.
 His choice to avoid certain hygiene standards.
 His lack of enthusiasm for his beautiful children.
 I saw all of his choices, and I was just dismissive of him.
 His mom knew him before all that, though.
-She had been with the precious, brand-new, absolutely priceless baby and she had loved him dearly.
-She saw that perfect infant every time she gazed upon the somewhat slovenly young man.
+She had been with the precious, brand-new, absolutely priceless baby that came fresh out of the womb, and she had loved him dearly.
+She saw that perfect infant every time she gazed upon the somewhat slovenly young emotionless man.

 God knows us.
 He knew us before we made a first choice, and He liked us.
 Enough to make us, design us with such care, and to keep us alive all this time until now.
 He loved us enough to give us all that we have.
 Do we have eyes to recognize it?
-Or are we stuck thinking that we don't have enough because we aren't good enough.
+Or are we stuck focusing our thoughts on what we don't have?
+Are we thinking that we don't have enough because we aren't good enough?

 This man had a great mom, a loving and beautiful wife, and beautiful kids.
 But he looked unhappy all the time.
 He took out his frustrations on his wife, and he didn't smile at those lovely kids during most of the time that I was in the same room with him.
 We don't always do right by what we've been given.
 But we have a choice.
 Please, remember that it's not too late to tell God that you have really screwed it all up.
 It's not too late to ask for his help.
 It's not too late to give him control.
 And to let him remove that hideous shield that is only hiding the beautiful version of you inside.
 It's worth it.